-The plan identifies 18 development sites1 within the existing Foggy Bottom Campus Plan boundaries, each individually designated for academic/administrative/medical (generally referred to as "academic use"); residential/campus life/athletic (generally referred to as "residential use"), or commercial/investment use (Exhibit A: Development Sites).
-The sites and uses were individually evaluated and selected based on each site's current use and condition, suitability for redevelopment, existing use patterns on the campus, and the University's overall forecasted space requirements.
+(generally referred to as "academic use"); residential/campus life/athletic (generally referred to as "residential use"); or commercial/investment use (Exhibit A: Development Sites).
+The sites and uses were individually evaluated and selected based on each site's current use and condition, suitability for redevelopment, existing campus use patterns, and the University's overall forecasted space requirements.
 In three specific cases, sites are designated for potential alternative uses, to provide an appropriate measure of flexibility given the duration of the Plan and the evolving nature of University programming and planning considerations.
-In addition, the first floors of several development sites located on I Street have been proposed as retail space in support of the I Street Retail Corridor concept.
+In addition, the ground floors of several development sites located on I Street are contemplated to include retail space in support of the I Street Retail Corridor concept (described more fully in the Foggy Bottom Campus Plan: 2006 - 2025).

 The first-stage Foggy Bottom Campus PUD will have a proposed term of twenty (20) years.
-Each of the 18 development sites herein identified will require approval through a second-stage PUD, including a detailed site plan review to confirm compliance with the first-stage PUD approval.
+Pursuant to section 2407.10 and 2407.11 of the Zoning Regulations, the Zoning Commission has the authority to specify a twenty-year time period for a first-stage PUD and to provide that the rights and conditions associated with the PUD shall remain in effect for the duration of the full term.
+Each of the development sites specified in this first-stage application will require approval through a second-stage PUD application, including a detailed site plan review to confirm compliance with the first-stage PUD approval.
 It is anticipated that the second-stage review process would also incorporate the further processing review that would continue to be required with respect to residentially-zoned properties under the existing Campus Plan regulations.